Import and Export

 You can designate some text styles for using as HTML codes, and use HTML tags in text items of these styles.

-Additional information: How to save an HTML archive (both HTML and images in a single file).
+Additional information: How to save an HTML archive (both HTML and images in a single file) or to send HTML-formatted e-mail.

 TRichView does not have native methods for HTML import, but you can use RvHtmlImporter or RvHtmlViewIporter – freeware components for HTML import in TRichView.